odoo/sfu/README.md

 The server is not stand-alone, it does not serve any HTML or any interface code for calls.
 It only contains the SFU and a [client bundle/library](#client-api-bundle) to connect to it.

+The SFU is powered by the [Mediasoup](https://mediasoup.org/) WebRTC library.

 ## Prerequisites
 - [Node.js 22.16.0 (LTS)](https://nodejs.org/en/download)
 - [FFmpeg 8](https://ffmpeg.org/download.html) (if using the recording feature)